Automationqa0710/new-test/README.md

- # 4 items about me
+ # 6 items about me

  - I love Git
  - I like this lesson

  - I have a cat
  - I like a cup of tea
  - I like study

+ - I have a cat